TeamMoegMC/TheWinterRescue/README.md

 - TeamMoeg has developed and will maintain this Modpack for Free, but maintaining the servers cost money.
 Consider Sponsoring us at [Patreon](https://www.patreon.com/TeamMoeg) or [Aifadian (China)](https://afdian.net/@teammoeg)

-## Wanna Contribute to our language files?
+## Wanna Contribute to our translations?
 Our language files are located in [.minecraft/kubejs/assets/](https://github.com/TeamMoegMC/TheWinterRescue/tree/master/kubejs/assets), feel free to make contributions.
-We suggest read [this](https://github.com/TeamMoegMC/TheWinterRescue/tree/master/kubejs/assets/README.md) first.
+We suggest read [this](https://github.com/TeamMoegMC/TheWinterRescue/tree/master/kubejs/README.md) first.